-The wavelength study presented in the previous sections suggests focusing on the top and bottom of the machine as well as the HFS.
+The wavelength study presented in Secs.
+III A and III B suggests focusing on the top and bottom of the machine as well as the HFS.
 The latter though is not considered for the installation of new arrays due to the difficulty to install new hardware and the weak signal expected.
 The locations of interest left are therefore the top and bottom on the LFS.
-Here the positions of the arrays are constrained by conductive structures near the vessel and the predicted shortening of the wavelength, therefore the six positions identified by the green circles in Figure 1 are the best locations to install new arrays.
+Here the positions of the arrays are constrained by conductive structures near the vessel and the predicted shortening of the wavelength; therefore, the six positions identified by the green circles in Fig. 1 are the best locations to install new arrays.
 Furthermore, a similar analysis to the one presented has been carried out for the radial component of the field.
 Good positions for radial probes are similar to those for the poloidal probes.